LLNL/RAJA/docs/sphinx/user_guide/tutorial/nested_loop_reorder.rst

                     :lines: 62-75

-Here, the ``RAJA::kernel`` execution template takes two arguments: a tuple of ranges, one for each level in the loop nest, and the lambda loop body.
+Here, the ``RAJA::kernel`` execution template takes two arguments: a tuple of ranges, one for each level in the loop nest, and the lambda expression loop body.
 Note that the lambda has an index argument for each range and that their order and types match.

 The execution policy for the loop nest is specified in the ``RAJA::KernelPolicy`` type.
-Each level in the loop nest has a ``RAJA::nested::For`` statement, which includes an execution policy for the level.
+Each level in the loop nest is identified by a ``statement::For`` type, which identifies the iteration space and execution policy for the level.
 Here, each level uses a sequential execution policy.
-This is for illustration purposes; if you run the example code, you will see the loop index triple printed in the exact order in which they are traversed.
+This is for illustration purposes; if you run the example code, you will see the loop index triple printed in the exact order in which the loops are runs.
-The integer that appears as the first template argument to each 'For' statement corresponds to the index of a range in the tuple and also to the associated lambda index argument; i.e., '0' is for 'i', '1' is for 'j', and '2' is for 'k'.
-The integer arguments are needed so that the levels in the loop nest can be permuted by reordering the policy arguments while the kernel remains the same.
+The integer that appears as the first template argument to each ``statement::For`` type corresponds to the index of a range in the tuple and also to the associated lambda index argument; i.e., '0' is for 'i', '1' is for 'j', and '2' is for 'k'.
+The integer arguments are needed so that the levels in the loop nest can be reordered by changing the policy while the kernel remains the same.

-.. note:: **The nested ordering of the 'For' statements determines the loop
-          nest ordering.
-This is analogous to how one would reorder loop nest levels using C-style for-loops.**

-In this case, the 'k' index corresponds to the outermost loop (slowest index), the 'j' index corresponds to the middle loop, and the 'i' index is for the innermost loop (fastest index).
+Here, the 'k' index corresponds to the outermost loop (slowest index), the 'j' index corresponds to the middle loop, and the 'i' index is for the innermost loop (fastest index).
 In other words, if written using C-style for-loops, the loop would appear as::